Sonic the Hedgehog 3: Legacy

 Sonic 3 was the first appearance of Knuckles the Echidna, who featured prominently in later Sonic games.
 Sonic the Comic (UK) and the Archie Sonic the Hedgehog comic (US) published adaptations of Sonic 3.
-For Sonics 20th anniversary, Sega released Sonic Generations, which remakes elements of various Sonic games.
+For Sonics 20th anniversary, Sega released Sonic Generations in 2011, which remakes elements of various Sonic games.
 The Nintendo 3DS version features a remake of the final boss and a rearranged version of the "Game Over" theme.
-The Sonic 3 Hydrocity level appears in Sonic Mania (2017), and the Angel Island level appears in Sonic Mania Plus (2018).
+The Hydrocity Zone level appears in the 2017 game Sonic Mania.
 Elements of the 2022 film Sonic the Hedgehog 2 were based on Sonic 3.